International Foundation Year

 Foundation Law (20 credits)

-The aims of this unit are to provide the candidate with an understanding and overview of the role and function of a legal system, by considering why laws develop, how laws are created, interpreted and applied and the role that law plays in regulating and administering justice within a society.
+The aims of this unit are to provide the learner with an understanding and overview of the role and function of a legal system, by considering why laws develop, how laws are created, interpreted and applied and the role that law plays in regulating and administering justice within a society.
 The key aspects of law are covered, including the mechanisms created for the administration and enforcement of justice in these jurisdictions.

 R/615/0031